Cray-HPE/docs-csm/glossary.md

 as the PIT node during the installation process until it reboots from a normal management node image like the other master nodes.

-### PDU
+### Power Distribution Unit (PDU)

-The cabinet power distribution unit (PDU) receives 480VAC 3-phase facility power and provides circuit breaker, fuse protection, and EMI filtered power to the rectifier/power supplies that distribute ±190VDC (HVDC) to a chassis.
+The cabinet PDU receives 480VAC 3-phase facility power and provides circuit breaker, fuse protection, and EMI filtered power to the rectifier/power supplies that distribute ±190VDC (HVDC) to a chassis.
 PDUs are passive devices that do not connect to the SMNet.